NXP/nxmw/doc/config/readme.md

 ``-DNXMW_SMCOM=PCSC``: CCID PC/SC reader interface

 ``-DNXMW_SMCOM=JRCP_V1_AM``: Socket Interface Implementation.
-    This is the interface used from Host PC when when we run jrcpv1_server from the Linux PC.
+   This is the interface used by the clients to connect from Host PC to access manager (which is run as a server in the Linux PC)

 ## NXMW_HostCrypto: Counterpart Crypto on Host